hotwax/oms-documentation/hotwax/api/brokering/feeds/brokered-order-items-feed.md

 | orderAttributes | The order attributes | See below |
 | orderItems | The order items | See below |

-**This object contains following attributes which have internal nesting:**
+**This object contains the following attributes, each of which has internal nesting:**

 | Field Name | Description | Value |
 |------------|-------------|-------|